Registration Requirements

 A few rules regarding work-study programs:

-- The apprenticeship contract is drawn up in writing and signed by the employer, the apprentice, or their legal representative, using form cerfa n°10103*07 or FA 13.
-In addition to general information about the employer and the apprentice, the contract specifies that the apprenticeship supervisor meets the required professional skills criteria.
+• The apprenticeship contract is drawn up in writing and signed by the employer, the apprentice, or the apprentice’s legal representative, using form Cerfa No. 10103*07 or FA 13.
+In addition to general information about the employer and the apprentice, the contract specifies that the apprenticeship supervisor meets the required professional competency standards.

-- The apprenticeship contract is open to young people aged between 16 and 29 at the start of the apprenticeship (Article L6222-1, Labor Code), i.e., the contract must start no later than the day before the apprentice's 30th birthday.
+• The apprenticeship contract is open to young people aged 16 to 29 at the start of the apprenticeship (Article L6222-1 of the Labor Code); in other words, the contract must begin no later than the day before the apprentice’s 30th birthday.

-- The duration of the apprenticeship contract is equal to that of the "training cycle preparing for the qualification that is the subject of the contract."
-In all cases, the minimum duration of training at the training center must be equal to 25% of the duration of the contract, i.e., a minimum of 402 hours for a 12-month contract, for example.
+• The duration of the apprenticeship contract is equal to the duration of the “training program leading to the qualification covered by the contract.”
+In all cases, the minimum duration of training at a training center must be equal to 25% of the contract’s duration—for example, at least 402 hours for a 12-month contract.

-- The start date of practical training with the employer cannot be more than three months after the start date of the contract.
+• The start date of on-the-job training with the employer may not be more than three months after the contract start date.
 The start date of the training period at the apprentice training center.

-- The role of the apprenticeship supervisor is to support the apprentice and help them acquire the skills required for the desired qualification, in conjunction with the CFA (apprenticeship training center).
-This role may be shared between several employees.
-The apprenticeship supervisor must be an employee of the company, a volunteer, of legal age, and of good character.
+• The apprenticeship supervisor is responsible for supporting the apprentice and helping them acquire the skills required for the desired qualification, in collaboration with the CFA.
+This role may be shared among several employees.
+The apprenticeship supervisor must be an employee of the company, have volunteered for the role, be of legal age, and be of good moral character.

-- Apprenticeships are not available to new arrivals; foreign students can only sign an apprenticeship contract after their first year of residence.
-Foreign applicants who hold a residence permit may, once they have signed an apprenticeship contract, apply for a work permit from the Foreign Labor Office (MOE) attached to the DIRECCTE.
+• Apprenticeships are not available to new arrivals; international students may only enter into an apprenticeship contract after completing their first year of residence.
+Foreign applicants who hold a residence permit may, once they have signed an apprenticeship contract, apply for a work permit from the Foreign Labor Office (MOE) under the DIRECCTE.

-- Apprentices with disabilities can be officially recognized so that they can fully enjoy their rights.
-To do so, an application for Recognition of Disabled Worker Status (RQTH) must be submitted to the Departmental House for Disabled Persons (MDPH) in the apprentice's place of residence.
+• Apprentices with disabilities may be officially recognized in order to fully exercise their rights.
+To do so, an application for Recognition of Disabled Worker Status (RQTH) must be submitted to the Departmental Office for People with Disabilities (MDPH) in the applicant’s place of residence.

-- The conditions for apprenticeships in the public sector are the same as in the private sector, with a few exceptions.
-Apprenticeship contracts signed with a public administration are fixed-term private law contracts (CDD).
+• The terms and conditions of apprenticeships in the public sector are the same as those in the private sector, with a few exceptions.
+Apprenticeship contracts signed with a public agency are fixed-term contracts governed by private law (CDD).

-- If the apprentice fails the exam, the apprenticeship contract may be extended, either with the same employer in the form of an amendment to the contract, or by entering into a new contract with another employer.
+• If the apprentice fails the exam, the apprenticeship contract may be extended, either with the same employer through an amendment to the contract or by entering into a new contract with another employer.
 However, this extension may not exceed one year.
-In the event of another failure, no further extension may be obtained.
+In the event of another failure, no further extension may be granted.

-Since January 1, 2019, apprentices have been eligible for a €500 grant to help finance their driver's license.
-This state-funded grant is administered and paid by the CFA.
+Since January 1, 2019, apprentices have been eligible for a €500 grant to help cover the cost of obtaining a driver’s license.
+This state-funded grant is processed and disbursed by the CFA.

 Internships

-The internship period, which runsfrom April 1 to June 30 each year , offers students the opportunity to join a professional sector dealing with issues of intellectual property law and communications law.
+The internship period, which runsfrom April 1 to June 30 each year, offers students the opportunity to gain experience in a professional sector that deals with issues related to intellectual property law and media law.

 The internship may be extended until August 31 of the year of enrollment.

-Students can thus quickly put the knowledge acquired in thefirst partof the training to the test.
+This allows students to quickly put the knowledge they acquired in thefirst partof the course to the test.